 Education for Homeless Children and Youth (EHCY) Grant Overview

-The Wisconsin Department of Public Instruction’s (DPI) Education for Homeless Children and Youth (EHCY) program is offering Wisconsin local educational agencies (LEAs) an opportunity to apply for an EHCY Innovation grant OR EHCY Compliance grant.
+The Wisconsin Department of Public Instruction’s (DPI) Education for Homeless Children and Youth (EHCY) program provides Wisconsin local educational agencies (LEAs) an opportunity to apply for an EHCY Innovation grant OR EHCY Compliance grant.
 The EHCY grant program receives an annual grant award from the United States Department of Education (USDE).
 DPI awards these funds to eligible LEAs through a competitive and discretionary process.

 Legislation